hanhabesha/letter-to-god-mcp-server/SHARING_SUMMARY.md

 ## 🎉 Ready to Share!

-Your Bible Expert MCP Server is now:
+Your Letter to God MCP Server is now:
 - ✅ **Secure** - No API keys exposed
 - ✅ **Professional** - Complete documentation and setup
 - ✅ **User-friendly** - Easy installation and usage